 If you’re pursuing college athletics as a way to pay for college, you really need to understand the probability of receiving one.
 This is for all the athletes who haven’t had multiple coaches recruiting them since they were sophomores.

-I’ve created a list of some of the most common mistakes families make during the recruiting process.
+I’ve created a list of some of the most common mistakes families make during the college athletic recruiting process.
 This is actually a three-part post covering mistakes about financial issues and athletic abilities as well as the general recruiting process.

 There are a lot of businesses offering recruiting services, warning athletes and their families of the perils of going through the college athletic recruiting process alone.
 This post covers the pros and cons of using a recruiting service and what you should look for.

 No matter the sport, you’re going to have to put together an athletic resume that shows your accomplishments as part of the athletic recruiting process.
 There is no “right” way to do it but it must be done.
 This post has links to useful examples–find the one that works for you.